Deeptanshu-sankhwar/foundations_of_software_engineering/homework2/no_silver_bullet.md

    - **Importance:** Enhances software quality and user satisfaction by allowing continuous improvement.

 By understanding these concepts and embracing incremental progress, software engineers can make steady advancements even in the absence of a "silver bullet."

----

-This response is formatted in Markdown as required.
-Please upload it to Canvas as an `.md` file.